 What are the different kinds of testimonials?

-Testimonials picked from social media interaction
+Testimonials picked from social media interaction.

 Such demonstrations of goodwill and authentic adulation can build up trust.

-Zappos is a true master at the art.
+Zappos is a true master of art.

 Here’s an example.